tidyverse/tidyverse.org/content/google_privacy_policy.md

 There are two ways to use these packages without authorizing the GARGLE_PROJECT: bring your own [service account token](https://developers.google.com/identity/protocols/OAuth2ServiceAccount) or configure the package to use an OAuth client of your choice.

-### Storing user data

-By default, your token is stored to a local file, such as `~/.R/gargle/gargle-oauth`.
-See the documentation for [`gargle::gargle_options()`](https://gargle.r-lib.org/reference/gargle_options.html) and [`gargle::credentials_user_oauth2()`](https://gargle.r-lib.org/reference/credentials_user_oauth2.html) for information on how to control the location of the token cache or suppress token caching, globally or at the individual token level.
-All user data is stored on your local machine. **Use caution when using these packages on a shared machine**.

 ### Sharing user data

 The packages only communicate with Google APIs.
 No user data is shared with the tidyverse maintainers, RStudio, or any other servers.

+### Storing user data

+These packages may store your credentials on your local machine, for later reuse by you. **Use caution when using these packages on a shared machine**.

+By default, an OAuth token is cached in a local file, such as `~/.R/gargle/gargle-oauth`.
+See the documentation for [`gargle::gargle_options()`](https://gargle.r-lib.org/reference/gargle_options.html) and [`gargle::credentials_user_oauth2()`](https://gargle.r-lib.org/reference/credentials_user_oauth2.html) for information on how to control the location of the token cache or suppress token caching, globally or at the individual token level.

 # Policies for authors of packages or other applications